 Now that you have an account, PayPal will limit the amount of money you transact until you link and verify a valid credit card.

 PayPal accepts all the Kenyan banks’ ATM cards, whether Visa or MasterCard.
 You can contact your bank to be sure if they allow that.

 Since we skipped this step, here is how to do it once you are on your PayPal Dashboard.

 - Navigate to the summary tab if not on it

-- On the left sidebar, you will see the Bank accounts and cards section.
+- You will see the Bank accounts and cards section on the left sidebar.
 Click on Add a Bank account or card.
 This will take you to your wallet.

 - Skip the Adding a bank button and click on the Link a Card button.
 If you have a card, enter the details of your card.
 Your full name is displayed on the card.
 The Card Number is the Big number (not your account number if using ATM), CSC is the last three numbers on the back of your card.